 Participants: 20-30 incoming, historically underrepresented minority Krannert freshmen

 Financial Support: $200,000 - $300,000 ($10,000 per student participant; covers tuition, room & board, and books and materials)

 Support Deadline: June 1, 2019

-Recognition and Branding: 1) Gain exclusive access to students before other companies/firms via presentation or interactive workshop during summer session with sponsorship of at least one summer session participant; 2) Logo and name placement on BOP website as program sponsor with link to careers; and 3) Directly impact the number of historically underrepresented minority students graduating from the Krannert School of Management.
+Recognition and Branding: 1) Gain exclusive access to students before other companies/firms via presentation or interactive workshop during summer session with sponsorship of at least one summer session participant; 2) Logo and name placement on BOP website as program sponsor with link to careers; and 3) Directly impact the number of historically underrepresented students graduating from the Krannert School of Management.

 Business Opportunity Program Scholarships

-For many minority students, the deciding factor for which college they will attend is financial aid.
+For many students, the deciding factor for which college they will attend is financial aid.
 Many high-ability, high school seniors admitted to Krannert wish to participate in the Business Opportunity Program, however, they cannot attend Purdue University due to insufficient financial aid.
 With a proven program that works, more financial aid in the form of scholarships increases the amount of diversity within a graduating class, leading to a wider array of candidates for employers to choose from for hiring needs each year.